Devastated (Joey Badass song)

 "Devastated" is a song by American hip hop recording artist Joey Bada$$.
-It was released on May 27, 2016 by Pro Era and Cinematic Music Group, as the first single from his album, All-Amerikkkan Bada$$.
+It was released on May 27, 2016 by Pro Era and Cinematic Music Group, as the first single from his album, ALL-AMERIKKKAN BADA$$.
 The song was produced by Powers Pleasant, Kirk Knight and Adam Pallin.

 Background and release

 Joey first previewed "Devastated" at Coachella on April 16, 2016.
 In the song Joey discusses his pre-fame problems, and how he was "devastated" because he had not blown up.
 He shares a resilient message about turning his struggles into a strength.
+In January 2018, "Devastated" became Joey's first single to reached platinum certification.